Rules of Entry/Terms & Conditions

 Stage 1.
 Assessment

 Each entrant must complete the online Entry Form specific to the category they wish to enter.
 The criteria on which entries are judged for each category are embedded in the questions displayed and any additional material required or suggested will be noted on the entry form.
 The Judges will use the answers to the questionnaire, images and supporting material to score the entry and select the finalists in each category.
-The finalist will be the highest scoring entrants in each category.
+The finalists will be the highest-scoring entrants in each category.
 Only one entry per company per category is permitted unless stated.
 Multiple categories may be entered.
-All construction project finalists will have an interview stage with the exception of Product Innovation, Engineering Design and Third Level Course, these categories will be evaluated on the original submission material.
+All construction project finalists will have an interview stage with the exception of Product Innovation, Architectural and Engineering Design where entries will be evaluated on the original submission material.

 The finalists will be contacted directly after the Assessment Stage is complete and the Judges have made their selection.